goodshuffle/goodshuffle-developer-site/content/docs/components/wishlist-config.md

 </gspro-wishlist-config>
 ```

-* This element lets you add italicized help text under the "Notes" field on the Send Wishlist panel.
+* This element lets you add help text under the "Notes" field on the Send Wishlist panel.

+* To customize this label, please read the [documentation on customization.]({{< relref "/docs/customization/colors-and-typography" >}})

 * The length of this help text is **hard capped at 140 characters**.